 Would you take advantage of a high-yield investment in commercial real estate if you could get in for as little as $1,000?
-You can by investing in the stREITwise REIT.
-The trust is currently paying an annualized dividend of 10%, plus the opportunity to participate in capital appreciation of the underlying properties.
+You can by investing in the Streitwise REIT.
+The trust is expecting to pay an annualized dividend of 8-9% in 2020, plus the opportunity to participate in capital appreciation of the underlying properties.

 The REIT is considered an equity REIT, which means you will also have a share of the capital appreciation on any of the underlying investments, in addition to dividends produced by the net cash flow generated by rent from the properties.